tcallsen/sunny-rasp/README.md

 A Python shebang is included at the top of the main file, so simply adding a crontab entry similar to the one below should be all that is required:

     */4 * * * * /home/pi/Documents/dev/sunny-rasp/main.py

+**Misc**

+Here is a blog post I wrote about the project, and provides links to the sensor and connectors used: https://taylor.callsen.me/the-smart-shoe-a-raspberry-pi-sunlight-sensor/